ari-barnett/Medical-Imaging-Project-1/README.md

   - Statistics and Machine Learning Toolbox
   - Parallel Computing Toolbox

- The data included as a zip is preprocessed and should not have the 'AugmentNormalImages.m' script run on it - this will add ~2000 additional images to the NORMAL training dataset.
+ The data is not included should have the 'AugmentNormalImages.m' script run on it - this will add ~2000 additional images to the NORMAL training dataset.

  To retrain the CNN, simply run the 'Network_Train_and_Save.m' script and specify a name for the .mat file to be generated.
 For use of ImageNet weights